frandallfarmer/neohabitat/docs/getting_started.md

 error message for that particular provider.
 ```

-You may need to change the value of the ```ENV["VBOX_INSTALL_PATH"]``` setting in your Vagrantfile to point to your installation of VirtualBox.
+You may need to change the value of the ```ENV["VBOX_INSTALL_PATH"]``` setting in your Vagrantfile to point to your custom VirtualBox installation.

-If an error occurs during the provisioning process, simply retry the launch procedure:
+If an error occurs during the provisioning process, simply retry the launch procedure after waiting a few minutes:

 ```bash
 vagrant up --provider=virtualbox